GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

     In light of this fact, we define a maximum matching in a graph as a matching containing as many edges as possible.
 See Figure 2 for three maximum matchings in graphs.

     A maximum matching of basepair edges will correspond to a way of forming as many base pairs as possible in an RNA string, as shown in Figure 3.

-Given: An RNA string ***s***

-of length at most 100.
+    Given: An RNA string ***s*** of length at most 100.

-Return: The total possible number of maximum matchings of basepair edges in the bonding graph of s .
+    Return: The total possible number of maximum matchings of basepair edges in the bonding graph of ***s***